blackjack2015/blackjack2015.github.io/_pages/about.md

 ## News
 + The paper "FADNet: A Fast and Accurate Network for Disparity Estimation" has been accepted by ICRA 2020.
++ The paper "GPGPU Performance Estimation with Core and Memory Frequency Scaling" has been accepted by IEEE TPDS.

 ## Biography
 + 2015-2020, Ph.D. student, Hong Kong Baptist University, supervised by [Prof. X.-W Chu](https://www.comp.hkbu.edu.hk/~chxw/)